psteichen/clusil-website/_posts/2021-02-09-wg-iot-5g-kick-off-session.md

 Part 2 (20 min)

-* _Key cCallenges and Applications for Luxembourg_
+* _Key Challenges and Applications for Luxembourg_
 * Speaker: **Sébastien Faye**

 Q&A (10 min)